AY2425S2-CS2103T-T13-3/tp/docs/UserGuide.md

     * **Problem**: Minimized Help Window doesn't respond to help command.
 The Help Window remains minimized
     * **Solution**: Manually restore the minimized Help Window
     * **Workaround**: Close and reopen application

+3. **Complex Command Formatting**
+    * **Problem**: Commands with multiple tags or long addresses might be difficult to format correctly
+    * **Solution**: Break down complex commands into smaller steps
+    * **Example**: Instead of adding all tags at once, use `edit` to add tags gradually
+    * **Prevention**: Use the `help` command to verify command format before execution

+4. **Data File Corruption**
+    * **Problem**: Application fails to start or behaves unexpectedly after manual data file edits
+    * **Solution**: Restore from backup or start with a fresh data file
+    * **Prevention**: Always create backups before manual edits
+    * **Workaround**: Use the application's commands instead of manual file edits

+## Glossary

+The following terms are used throughout this guide:

+* **Index**: A numerical identifier assigned to each candidate in the displayed list.
+When executing commands that require candidate selection (e.g., `delete 1`), use the number corresponding to the candidate's position in the current view. `delete 1` will delete the 1st candidate shown in the displayed list.

+* **Command**: A specific instruction entered into RecruitIntel to perform an action.
+Commands follow a structured format and are executed by pressing Enter.
+For example, the `add` command initiates the process of creating a new candidate record.

+* **Tag**: A label used to categorize and organize candidates based on specific attributes.
+Tags can represent skills, qualifications, or other relevant characteristics.
+For instance, `t/Swift` indicates proficiency in the Swift programming language.

+* **Command Format**: The specific structure required for entering commands, including prefixes (e.g., `n/` for name) and separators.
+This format ensures accurate interpretation of user input.

+* **JSON file**: A type of computer file that stores candidate information.

+* **Terminal/Command Prompt**: A program where you type commands to run RecruitIntel.
+It is a text-based way to start and control the application.

 ## Command Summary